Ashok Banker

 Ashok Kumar Banker (born 7 February 1964 in Mumbai, India) is an author and screenwriter.
-His writing spans crime thrillers, essays, literary criticism, fiction and mythological retellings.
-The author of several well-received novels including a trilogy billed as "India's first crime novels in English", he became widely known for his retellings of Indian mythological epics, starting with the internationally acclaimed and best-selling eight-volume Ramayana Series.
+His writing spans crime thrillers, essays, literary criticism, fiction and Indian mythology.
+The author of several well-received novels including a trilogy billed as "India's first crime novels in English", he became widely known for his retellings of Indian mythological epics, starting with the internationally acclaimed and best-selling eight-volume Ramayana series.
 His books have sold over 2 million copies and have been published in 16 languages in 58 countries.
 His Epic India Library is an attempt at retelling all the myths, legends and itihasa of the Indian sub-continent in one story cycle comprising over 70 volumes.

 Early life

 Childhood

-Banker was raised by his grandmother, May Agnes Smith.
-She married Mr. D'Souza, an Indian Christian from Goa, and the couple settled in Byculla in Mumbai.
-His grandmother financed the publication of his first book, a collection of poetry titled Ashes in the Dust of Time, which he self-published at age 15.
+Ashok Banker was born in Mumbai in 1964 soon after his parent's divorce.
+Ashok Banker's parents were an Anglo-Indian mother and a Gujarati Hindu father.
+Banker was raised by his British grandmother, May Agnes Smith.
+May was born in Ceylon, married Mr. D'Souza, an Indian Christian from Goa, and the couple settled in Byculla in Mumbai.
+Growing up in Mumbai, Banker had a multi-religious background, growing up in a Christian household and being educated in a Jewish school.

+Banker's grandmother financed the publication of his first book, a collection of poetry titled Ashes in the Dust of Time, which he self-published at age 15.